MoonPoet/xaprb-src/content/blog/2006/captchas-done-better.md

 $comment_captcha      = trim($_POST['captcha']);
 ```

-Only the last two lines are changed in that code sample -- I included the first lines for context.
+Only the last two lines are changed in that code sample---I included the first lines for context.
 I use the input a bit later, where the input checking occurs:

 ```
 if ( !is_numeric($comment_captcha_idx) || !$comment_captcha